CarloRockStats/github-slideshow/_posts/0000-01-02-CarloRockStats.md

 ---
 layout: slide
-title: "Welcome to our secod slide!"
+title: "Welcome to our second slide!"
 ---
-Your text
-Use the left arrow to go back!
+- [] I'm using some markdown code to experiment features of GitHub Use the left arrow to go back!